Hyperobjekt/dignity-and-debt/content/projects/an-open-letter-to-president-biden-scholars-support-your-promise-to-cancel-student-debt.md

 ---
-title: "An Open Letter to President Biden: Scholars support your promise to cancel student debt"
+title: "An Open Letter to President Biden: Scholars Support Your Promise to Cancel Student Debt"
 layout: variable
 is_index: false
 has_modal: true